Key facts

 * To enrol in Level 7 units please contact Student Central

-Consistent with other HDR degrees, students in the MRes(Bus) will be supervised by two supervisors (a principal and associate supervisor).
-Although students will mostly work with their supervisory team in Year 2, when completing their thesis, opportunities for students to interact with their supervisors will be incorporated throughout Year 1 of the MRes(Bus).
+Consistent with other higher degrees by research (HDR), graduate researchers the MRes(Bus) will be supervised by two supervisors (a principal and associate supervisor).
+Although graduate researchers will mostly work with their supervisory team in Year 2, when completing their thesis, opportunities for them to interact with their supervisors will be incorporated throughout Year 1 of the MRes(Bus).

 Examination: